upc-ghs/modpath-rw/README.md

 `--tsoutput`: controls the output protocol for timeseries runs while running in parallel

-- 1: is the default format, output is performed into a single output unit with OpenMP thread exclusive clause (critical).
+- 1: is the default format, output is performed into a single output unit with the OpenMP thread exclusive clause (critical).
 Only difference versus a serial run is that the output file contains non-sorted particle indexes.
 - 2: timeseries records are written into thread specific binary units and then consolidated into a single file after each timeseries output time.
 Timeseries file generated with this format does not contains a file header.
 - 3: timeseries records are written into thread specific output units.
-Timeseries file header is only written to output unit related to the first thread ``1_example.timeseries``.
+Timeseries file header is written only to the output unit of the first thread ``1_example.timeseries``.
 Initial particle positions are also written to the file of the first thread.

 ## Contributing
 Follow the [contribution guidelines](readme/CONTRIBUTING.md) for this project.